How to Donate Food

 Organize a food drive to engage your family, friends, and colleagues in the fight against hunger where we live.
 Check out our Food & Fund Drive Planning Guide for more detailed information on how to plan and promote your food drive to make it a success!

 Note: Because Food Gatherers can purchase food at a significant discount, it is often more cost-effective to donate funds instead of food.
 For every dollar you spend to purchase food at the store, we can buy two to three times more from national wholesalers.
 You can add a fundraising component to your food drive by creating a personal fundraising page (choose “Help Us Fundraise”).
-For more detailed instructions watch this video tutorial.

 Ready to begin?